 IT/IMS manages the Library’s server infrastructure, the SQL database environment, and our data storage systems.
 IMS also supports the Library’s production applications, including commercial, in-house, and open source systems.

 Jason Strutz is the Manager of IMS.
 Other members of the IMS group include: Chuck Kibler, Tim Vruwink, and Jon Gorman.

 Software Development group (SDG) is a dedicated corps of permanent and visiting information technology architects, designers, and programmers who develop software applications and systems that support Library operations and who also participate in grant-funded research and development projects.

-Tom Habing is Manager of Software Development.
+Tom Habing is Manager of SDG.
 Other members of the SDG include: Jon Gorman (project-based), Jim Hahn, Jason Heldreth, Robert Manaster, Bill Mischo, and Tim Cole.